 A growing working age population has played an important role in driving the NI economy over the past 50 years, but a slowdown in the growth of labour inputs because of demographic trends, will impact economic growth potential.
-As a result, NI can no longer afford to have underutilised spare capacity in its labour market and maximising the potential of mothers, older workers, disabled talent, person with health lower problems and those with level qualifications are key to unlocking future economic growth.

-This is a diverse group, requiring a broad range of interventions to enable labour market participation and in the absence of successful policy, employers will experience increased competition for skills and the potential of many working age people will be lost.
+As a result, NI can no longer afford to have underutilised spare capacity in its labour market and maximising the potential of mothers, older workers, disabled talent, person with health participation and in the absence of successful policy, employers will experience increased competition for skills and the potential of many enable those with key to unlocking and to working age people will be lost.